MorpKnight/despro-mbd-backend/API_DOCUMENTATION.md

 #### Delete User
 Endpoint: **DELETE /users/:id**
-Deskripsi: Menghapus pengguna.
-User dengan role MASTERADMIN hanya bisa dihapus oleh MASTERADMIN.
+Description: Delete a user.
+Users with MASTERADMIN role can only be deleted by MASTERADMIN.
-Otorisasi: Token (**Role: ADMIN, MASTERADMIN**)
+Authorization: Token (**Role: ADMIN, MASTERADMIN**)

 Request:
 - Headers: